psecio/websecio/_posts/2013/12/2013-12-06__Iniscan-Security-Best-Practices-phpini-Scanner.md

 {{byline}}

-A while back I was looking at writing an article for this site about some of the security-related best practices when it came to working with your `php.ini` settings file.
+A while back I wrote an article for this site about some of the security-related best practices when it came to working with your `php.ini` settings file.
 For those that don't know (and if you've spent any time with PHP at all, you should know) the `php.ini` file is the "master settings" file for your PHP installation.
-It's where the PHP interpreter (both on the web and command line side) for how to set itself up and what to turn on and off.
+It's where the PHP interpreter (both on the web and command line side)looks for how to set itself up and what to turn on and off.

 Since it's a global configuration file there's lots of different kinds of settings that can be included like: